willowtreeapps/rocute/README.md

 **TriangularImageClip -**
 TriangularImageClip is a way to clip an image to fit in a triangle.
-As opposed to TriangularCornerClip, this triangular clip component will stretch to your image and remain centric on the images center.
+As opposed to TriangularCornerClip, this triangular clip component will stretch to your image and remain centric on the middle of the image.

 ## Screensavers